aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 ## XDebug Issue with Laravel Cookie Encryption

 Laravel encrypts all cookies by default.
-Since the XDEBUG_SESSION cookie injected by the php extension is not encrypted by Laravel, there will be an exception thrown by the framework.
-These exceptions are caught by the framework so the request execution will continue and eventually your breakpoints will be hit and the response will be returned.
+Since the `XDEBUG_SESSION` cookie is injected by the PHP debug extension in the HTTP response, it is not encrypted by Laravel.
+This means that there will be an exception thrown by the Laravel when it tries to decrypt the cookie in the following request.
+These exceptions are caught higher up in the code execution stack by Laravel so the request execution will continue and eventually your breakpoints will be hit and the response will be returned.

-However if the `Exceptions` breakpoint and `Everything` breakpoint settings are enabled in the VSCode debugger then the thrown framework exceptions will break at the exception location making for an annoying debugging experience.
+However if the `Exceptions` breakpoint and `Everything` breakpoint settings in the VSCode debugger are enabled, then the thrown framework exceptions will break at the exception location making for an annoying debugging experience.

-The exception breakpoint occurs here in the class `Illuminate\Encryption\Encrypter`:
+For the curious, the exception breakpoint occurs here in the class `Illuminate\Encryption\Encrypter`:

 ```php
 class Encrypter implements EncrypterContract